 Homeowner 101: How to Deep Clean Your Kitchen

 For most of us, jobs don’t quit at five.
-Meanwhile, the second shift is just beginning—making dinner for the family, helping with homework, walking the dog, and whisking everyone off to bed—so it’s no wonder we get caught in cursory cleaning routines that just barely pass muster.
+Meanwhile, the second shift is just beginning—making dinner for the family, helping with homework, walking the dog, and whisking everyone off to bed.
+So it’s no wonder we get caught in cursory cleaning routines that just barely pass muster.
 Just getting the dishes done regularly feels like a triumph!

-Your Stove and Oven
+Deep Cleaning Your Stove and Oven

 To get a deep clean here, first remove cooled burner gas grates for gas stoves, or coils for electric coil cooktops.
 Then do the following:

-- For a gas stove: After you’ve removed the burner grates, set them in a dish filled with hot, soapy water.
+After you’ve removed the burner grates, set them in a dish filled with hot, soapy water.
 Let them soak while you clean your cooktop.
 Some homeowners swear by this trick: place them in a large airtight freezer bag filled with ¼ cup of ammonia.
 The fumes in the bag are said to be great for removing caked-on grit.
 Rinse the grates and then dry them thoroughly before replacing.

-- For an electric coil stove: After detaching the coils, wipe them gently with a soapy wet dish rag, being careful to avoid the electrical connections.
+After detaching the coils, wipe them gently with a soapy wet dish rag, being careful to avoid the electrical connections.
 For spots of baked-on grime, mix baking soda and water into a paste, and apply.
 Let that sit for 20 minutes, then scrub off the grit, and rinse and replace the burner.

-- For flat cooktops: One of the major advantages of a flat cooktop is how easy they are to clean, but that doesn’t mean they’re not susceptible to some occasional grimy buildup.
+One of the major advantages of a flat cooktop is how easy they are to clean, but that doesn’t mean they’re not susceptible to some occasional grimy buildup.
 For glass cooktops, use a nylon scraper to take off any initial grit, then make a mixture of baking soda paste, and spread it over the surface.
 Allow it to sit for 20 minutes.
 Then use a microfiber cloth to wash it away.

 Next, it’s time to hit the oven!
 Remove the oven knobs, and take out the oven racks as well.
 Set these aside.
 Mix a paste of baking soda and water—enough to cover the interior of the oven.
 Spread the paste on the exterior and interior of the oven in a thin coat.
 It’s best to do this part in the evening after dinner, or on a day when you won’t be cooking, since you’ll need to let it sit for at least 12 hours.
 Meanwhile, allow your oven knobs and racks to sit in a large tub (the bathtub will work!) filled with soapy water—you can leave them in overnight, as well.